Lake Campus transitioning students

 Bring your current Wright1 Card because it works on the Dayton campus as well.

 Have questions and don’t know where to turn?
-Contact the Transfer Student Resource Center.
+Contact the Transfer and Nontraditional Student Center.